Skip to main content

 LOW AVAILABILITY

-Very limited vegan options.
-Most traditional sauces contain palm oil, fish, or meat.
-Focus on plain fufu, rice, plantains, cassava, and vegetable preparations.
-Communicate dietary needs clearly as peanut butter and palm oil are used extensively.
+Vegan options are scarce.
+Most traditional sauces carry palm oil, fish, or meat.
+Stick to plain fufu, rice, plantains, cassava, and vegetable dishes.
+Spell out what you eat, since peanut butter and palm oil turn up in almost everything.

 gluten-free